THE GOVERNMENT OF THE REPUBLIC OF TURKEY AND

 6. Unless otherwise agreed, all submissions shall be made and all hearings shall be completed within eight (8) months of the date of selection of the Chairman, and the tribunal shall render its decision within two (2) months after the date of the final submissions or the date of the closing of the hearings, whichever is later.
 The arbitral tribunal shall reach its decisions, which shall be final and binding, by a majority of votes.

-8. A dispute shall not be submitted to an international arbitration tribunal under the provisions of this Article, if a dispute on the same matter has been brought before another international arbitration tribunal under the provisions of Article 10 and is still before the tribunal.
+8. A dispute shall not be submitted to an arbitral tribunal under the provisions of this Article, if the same dispute has been brought before another arbitral tribunal under the provisions of Article 9 and is still before the tribunal.
 This will not impair the engagement in direct and meaningful negotiations between both Contracting Parties.

 Article 12.
 Entry Into Force

-1. This Agreement shall enter into force on the date of last notification by the Contracting Parties, in writing and through the diplomatic channel, of the completion of the respective internal legal procedures necessary to that effect.
-It shall remain in force for a period of ten (10) years and shall continue in force unless terminated in accordance with paragraph 2 of this Article.
+1. This Agreement shall enter into force on the date of last notification by the Contracting Parties, in writing and through diplomatic channels, of the completion of the respective internal legal procedures necessary to that effect.
+The Agreement is concluded for a period of ten (10) years and can be renewed by tacit agreement, unless one of the Contracting Parties don't express the intention to terminate it, in accordance with paragraph 3 of this Article.

 4. With respect to investments made or acquired prior to the date of termination of this Agreement and to which this Agreement otherwise applies, the provisions of all of the other Articles of this Agreement shall thereafter continue to be effective for a further period of ten (10) years from such date of termination.

-IN WITNESS WHEREOF, the respective plenipotentiaries have signed this Agreement.
+IN WITHNESS WHEREOF, the respective plenipotentiaries have signed this Agreement.